Helensburgh, New South Wales: Schools

 Helensburgh Public School opened in 1887 and currently has a student population of 460.
 The Holy Cross Catholic Parish Primary School was founded in 1900.
-There is no high school in Helensburgh, and the closest are in Bulli and Heathcote.
+There is no high school in Helensburgh, and the closest are in Heathcote, Engadine and Bulli.

 Transport

 Helensburgh railway station is on the South Coast Railway, linking Sydney to Wollongong and Bomaderry.
 Owing to the drop in altitude from Waterfall to Helensburgh, a series of almost hairpin turns are created along the railway line.

 Parks and recreation

 Helensburgh is surrounded by the bushland of the Royal National Park, Garawarra State Conservation Area, water catchment of the Woronora Dam and adjacent Heathcote National Park and is picturesque and naturally bound but environmentally sensitive.
 This bushland location also makes Helensburgh susceptible to bushfires.
 The dry sclerophyll bush is home to several walking tracks and lyrebirds are common nearby.
 The Helensburgh Skate Park opened in July 2007.

 Culture and events

 One of the most popular local events is the annual Helensburgh Lions Club Fair which is held in October.
 Other local events include the Holy Cross and Helensburgh Primary School Fetes.
 The Sri Venkateswara Hindu temple holds festivals and special days.
+Just before Christmas the local church holds a music festival with carols at Rex Jackson Oval.
+Fireworks are also held and is known as Carols in the Burgh.